goost/goost.github.io/about_me.md

 Shoot me an [email](mailto:goost@pgunited.com).
 Need more facts?
 See here my [resume]({{ site.url }}/resume.pdf).

-In my free time I like to toy around with stuff, watching [Extra Credits](https://www.youtube.com/channel/UCCODtTcd5M1JavPCOr_Uydg), random [TED talks](https://www.ted.com) and other.
+In my free time I like to surf around the web, watch [Extra Credits](https://www.youtube.com/channel/UCCODtTcd5M1JavPCOr_Uydg), random [TED talks](https://www.ted.com) and other.
-Also read a book or articles about geeky stuff, technical stuff or just pure fantasy.
+And reading a book or articles about geeky stuff, technical stuff or just pure fantasy.
-When I getting tired of reading I also enjoy to play a game, which could involve even more reading, but well, it is interactive<sup id="fnref:1"><a href="#fn:1" class="footnote">1</a></sup>.
+If I get tired of reading, I also enjoy playing games, which could involve even more reading, but well, it is interactive<sup id="fnref:1"><a href="#fn:1" class="footnote">1</a></sup>.
 Last, but certainty not least, I love anime and manga.
 After my study abroad in Japan it only intensified.
 Speaking of which, I also study Japanese.